Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Alabama and its opponents have combined to score more than 58 points in nine of 12 games this season.
+- Alabama's games this season have gone over 58 points nine of 12 times.

-- Cincinnati has combined with its opponents to score more than 58 points in five of 13 games this season.
+- Cincinnati's games have gone over 58 points in five of 13 chances this season.

-- Friday's total is 23.7 points lower than the two team's combined 81.7 points per game average.
+- The two teams combine to average 81.7 points per game, 23.7 more than the over/under in this contest.

-- This contest's over/under is 21.7 points above the 36.3 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 36.3 points per game, 21.7 fewer than this contest's over/under.

-- The Crimson Tide and their opponents have scored an average of 62.3 points per game in 2021, 4.3 more than Friday's total.
+- Crimson Tide games this season feature an average total of 62.3 points, a number 4.3 points higher than Friday's over/under.

 - The 54.7 PPG average total in Bearcats games this season is 3.3 points fewer than this game's over/under.